jakemorgangit/CardsAgainstMorganity/README.md

 * ETL master prompts and reponses into MariaDB, maintain and categorise/tag
 * Port to JavaScript
 * Write a front end as a game - randomly issues cards based on preference.
-Cards are displayed on screen.
+Cards are displayed on screen.  -- DONE!  https://cardsagainst.cards
 * Multi-user session - start/join game with session ID and password - users can vote on winning and worst responses.
 * Containerise